-The prison was given an inspection in April/May 2018, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in September/October 2021, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - Inspection report (1 MB), Report on an unannounced inspection of HMP & YOI Styal by HM Chief Inspector of Prisons (20 September and 4-8 October 2021

 - HMP & YOI Styal, Report on an unannounced inspection of HMP & YOI Styal (23 April–6 May 2018)